deomsh/FATDEL.G4B/README.md

-Grub4dos for UEFI: compatible, but soon 'Out of malloc memory' errors Found not compatible with Grub4Dos 0.4.5b / Grub4Dos 0.4.5c Deleting can be stopped by pressing Escape (not on Grub4dos for UEFI) More convenient => insmod DEVICE/PATH/FATDEL.G4B DEL (watch laoding FAT!)
+Grub4dos for UEFI: compatible, but soon 'Out of malloc memory' errors Found not compatible with Grub4Dos 0.4.5b / Grub4Dos 0.4.5c Deleting can be stopped by pressing Escape (not on Grub4dos for UEFI) More convenient => insmod DEVICE/PATH/FATDEL.G4B DEL (watch loading FAT!)

 Example FATDEL.G4B (fd0)/SOMEDIR/
 Example FATDEL.G4B (hd0,0)/SUBDIR/ /s